 We’ll give them hugs and tell them we’re grateful,

 That we can be with them once again

-Below are photos taken across the village at this time.
+The photos below were taken across the village during this time.

 If you have any photos or comments you would like to add to this page please email them to firstname.lastname@example.org